Stephen Snyder-Hill: Suspension of Dr. Grace's medical license

-Ted W. Grace went public with his explanation of his letter to Snyder-Hill back in the 90s.
+Ted W. Grace went public with his explanation of his letter to Snyder-Hill in the nineties.
 In a newspaper article from the Southern Illinoisian, Snyder-Hill combated most of Dr. Grace's explanations.
-Most of what Snyder-Hill cited in his defense, was Dr. Grace's own words contradicting his current explanation of the events surrounding Dr. Strauss in the nineties.
-The Medical Board complaint eventually led to Dr. Grace getting his Medical License suspended in Ohio & Illinois.
+Most of what Snyder-Hill cited in his defense was Dr. Grace's own words contradicting his current explanation of the events surrounding Dr. Strauss in the nineties.
+The Medical Board complaint eventually led to Dr. Grace getting his medical license suspended in Ohio and Illinois.
 This story was covered by most national news media.